continuous-dems/workshop-coastal-coupling-2026/02-schedule.md

 **1. Get connected** — Open JupyterLab and confirm that Fetchez, Transformez, Globato, and IVERT are available.

-**2. Build Newport** — Start with a reusable national coastal data recipe, add locally appropriate topobathymetric lidar, and launch the Newport DEM.
+**2. Build Newport** — Start with a reusable national coastal data recipe, add local topobathymetric lidar, and launch the Newport DEM.

 **3. Follow the workflow** — See how the tools discover, prepare, transform, prioritize, and combine source elevation data.